emidombek/career-analyzer/README.md

      - Type of Loop: `for` loop
      - Description: The `view_survey_statistics()` method of the `DataAnalyzer` class employs a `for` loop to process survey data and generate statistics for each question in the `column_mapping` dictionary.
 The loop calculates averages, generates bar charts, and displays response percentages.

+     The idea for this was taken from [here](https://alexwlchan.net/2018/ascii-bar-charts/).
+Edited to allow for emojis.

      <br>